 Game 7 of the 2000 Western Conference Finals is one of the Best Games Ever

 Game 7 of the 2000 Western Conference Finals between the Los Angeles Lakers and the Portland Trail Blazers is one of the best games of the 21st century and it really deserves being in the discussion of being one of the best playoff victories for the Los Angeles Lakers as well.
 Why is this the case?
-The reasons are that:
+Here are the reasons:

-The 3 Reasons for the Greatness of Game 7 in the 2000 Western Conference Finals
+The 3 Reasons for the Greatness of Game 7 in the 2000 NBA Western Conference Finals

 1. The Lakers were facing the possibility of losing three games in a row and ending their season, something that had not happened all season under Coach Phil Jackson.